-This Idaho Statewide Comprehensive Outdoor Recreation Plan (SCORP) is produced by the Idaho Department of Parks and Recreation (IDPR) to guide outdoor recreation in Idaho for the next five years.
-The Idaho SCORP provides a comprehensive assessment of the outdoor recreation system in Idaho by understanding the overall demand and needs, while identifying issues impacting outdoor recreation throughout the State.
-However, it is not considered a site-specific plan, nor does it attempt to solve or address every issue facing Idaho's recreation areas.
+This Idaho Statewide Comprehensive Outdoor Recreation Plan (SCORP) is produced by the Idaho Department of Parks and Recreation (IDPR) in order to provide a document to guide outdoor recreation in Idaho for the next five years.
+The Idaho SCORP provides a comprehensive assessment of the outdoor recreation system in Idaho by understanding the demand, needs, and identifying issues impacting outdoor recreation throughout the State.
+However, it is not considered a site specific plan, nor does it attempt to solve or address every issue facing Idaho's recreation areas.
 While the plan helps identify statewide and regional trends and issues, IDPR strongly encourages local and regional planning, research and interagency cooperation in order to meet and understand local demands and needs.

 IDPR is given the legal authority to develop the SCORP through Idaho Code 67-4223 (8).
 The powers of the Idaho Park and Recreation Board include to "prepare, maintain and keep up-to-date, a comprehensive plan for the development of the outdoor recreation resources of the state."
-Additionally, under Section (9) of the Code, the Board is empowered to "apply to any appropriate agency or officer of the United States for participation by the department or a political subdivision of the state or the receipt of aid from any federal program respecting outdoor recreation."
+Additionally, under Section (9) the Board is empowered to "apply to any appropriate agency or officer of the United States for participation by the department or a political subdivision of the state or the receipt of aid from any federal program respecting outdoor recreation."
 With the passage of the Land and Water Conservation Fund (LWCF) Act of 1964 (Public Law 88-578; 78 Stat.
-897) funds were made available to the states for the "planning,"

-acquisition and development of needed land and water areas and facilities."
+897) funds were made available to the states for the "planning, acquisition and development of needed land and water areas and facilities."
 This law requires each state to prepare an acceptable comprehensive outdoor plan before acquisition and development projects are considered.

-The Governor of Idaho has designated the current director of the Idaho Department of Parks and Recreation, who is secretary to and an ex officio member to the Idaho Park and Recreation Board, as the State Liaison Officer (SLO) for the Land and Water Conservation Fund Program in Idaho.
-As officer to the board, the director guides the development and implementation of the statewide plan in accordance with Idaho Code.
+The Governor of Idaho has designated the current Idaho Department of Parks and Recreation Director, who is secretary and ex-official member to the Idaho Park and Recreation Board, as the State Liaison Officer (SLO) for the Land and Water Conservation Fund Program in Idaho.
+As officer to the board, the director guides the development and implementation of the Statewide Comprehensive Outdoor Recreation Plan in accordance with Idaho Code.